Inagi City

 longhorn beetle

-27 species in 4 families (4 species in the family Carabidae, 7 species in the family Stag beetle, 14 species in the family Scarabaeidae, 2 species in the family Buprestidae)
+27 species from 4 families (4 species from the family Carabidae, 7 species from the family Lucanidae, 14 species from the family Scarabaeidae, and 2 species from the family Buprestidae)

-This table shows the insects found in Inagi City up to 2008 by the members of the Inagi Open Air Museum as well as the city history compilation project.
-It will change depending on future research.
+This table shows the insects found in Inagi City up to 2008 during surveys conducted as part of the City History Compilation Project and by members of the Inagi Open Air Museum.
+This will change depending on future research.

 Former Inagi High School Outdoor Activities Club

-The insect specimens displayed in the specimen exhibition room were collected and created by the outdoor activities club of the former Inagi High School.
-Inagi Nature Museum, a magazine published by the Outdoor Activities Club, notebooks that record activities, and photo panels of insects are on display.
+The insect specimens displayed in the specimen exhibition room were collected and created by the outdoor activity club of the former Inagi High School.
+On display are the magazine ``Inagi Nature Museum'' published by the Outdoor Activities Department, notebooks recording activity status, and photo panels of insects.

 Outdoor activities club exhibition